Chair; Land, Environment & Natural Resources

 University of California, Los Angeles, School of Law, J.D., 1980.

 University of Southern California, B.A., magna cum laude, 1977.Phi Beta Kappa.

-Craig Moyer’s practice focuses on clean air, clean water, hazardous waste, CERCLA, oil spills, emergency response, community right-to-know and hazardous materials issues; analysis and review of environmental impact reports, and coastal zone and environmental permitting.
-He has advised clients in connection with myriad complex regulatory interactions.
-He provided crisis management advice and legal representation relating to workplace health and safety issues, including OSHA regulations, investigations, appeals and impending litigation.
-He has consistently affected rule modifications through litigation and in other ways enabling clients to take advantage of regulatory changes.
+Craig Moyer is a partner in the firm's Los Angeles office and Chair of the Land, Environment & Natural Resources Division.
+His practice focuses on clean air, clean water, hazardous waste, CERCLA, oil spills, emergency response, community right-to-know and hazardous materials issues; analysis and review of environmental impact reports, and coastal zone and environmental permitting.
+Mr. Moyer has advised clients in connection with myriad complex regulatory interactions.
+He provides crisis management advice and legal representation relating to workplace health and safety issues, including OSHA regulations, investigations, appeals and impending litigation.
+Mr. Moyer has consistently affected rule modifications through litigation and in other ways enabling clients to take advantage of regulatory changes.

-In addition, Mr. Moyer has experience in environmental issues surrounding virtually all types of energy development arrangements.
-He favors an integrated approach bringing science and policy together to achieve clients’ goals.
+Mr. Moyer has experience in environmental issues surrounding virtually all types of energy development arrangements and favors an integrated approach bringing science and policy together to achieve clients' goals.

 Co-Author, "A Sensible Approach: Private Funding of Energy Efficiency Retrofits," Environmental Leader, October 2011.